GStreamer/gstreamer/Playback+tutorial+8+Hardware-accelerated+video+decoding.markdown

-This all means that, if a particular hardware acceleration API is present in the system, and the corresponding GStreamer plugin is also available, auto-plugging elements like `playbin2` are free to use hardware acceleration to build their pipelines; the application does not need to do anything special to enable it.
+This all means that, if a particular hardware acceleration API is present in the system, and the corresponding GStreamer plugin is also available, auto-plugging elements like `playbin` are free to use hardware acceleration to build their pipelines; the application does not need to do anything special to enable it.
 Almost:

-When `playbin2` has to choose among different equally valid elements, like conventional software decoding (through `vp8dec`, for example) or hardware accelerated decoding (through `vaapidecode`, for example), it uses their *rank* to decide.
-The rank is a property of each element that indicates its priority; `playbin2` will simply select the element that is able to build a complete pipeline and has the highest rank.
+When `playbin` has to choose among different equally valid elements, like conventional software decoding (through `vp8dec`, for example) or hardware accelerated decoding (through `vaapidecode`, for example), it uses their *rank* to decide.
+The rank is a property of each element that indicates its priority; `playbin` will simply select the element that is able to build a complete pipeline and has the highest rank.

-So, whether `playbin2` will use hardware acceleration or not will depend on the relative ranks of all elements capable of dealing with that media type.
+So, whether `playbin` will use hardware acceleration or not will depend on the relative ranks of all elements capable of dealing with that media type.
 Therefore, the easiest way to make sure hardware acceleration is enabled or disabled is by changing the rank of the associated element,